szzexpoi/rex/README.md

 # REX: Reasoning-aware and Grounding Explanation

-This code implements the Reasoning-aware and Grounding EXplanation (REX) framework.
+This code implements the Reasoning-aware and Grounded EXplanation (REX) framework.
 It consists of:
 - a new GQA-REX dataset with 1,040,830 multi-modal explanations for visual reasoning, and a functional program for automatically constructing the explanations based on reasoning process
 - a novel explanation generation method that explicitly maps visual grounding results to explanations